-Due to its core focus on capacity building, the Interreg Europe programme will not have a direct impact on the environment and was therefore not subject to a strategic environmental assessment (SEA).
+Due to its core focus on capacity building, the Interreg Europe programme will not have a direct impact on the environment.
+Interreg Europe was therefore not subject to a strategic environmental assessment (SEA) as confirmed by the French Decree No. 2021-1000 of 30 July 2021.